LaLaGuy/LinuxRespin/README.md

 hahaha

 So, I was going to use the code for reference following the GPL requirements to ensure no one was confused with respin and his Pinguy (incidentally his includes the original remastersys logos... which is a violation).
+Then, it came to our attention the xz, UEFI support came from BohdiBuilder! :o

 I made some small changes to the source.
 Other users on github made changes to pinguy - changing the name pinguyOS etc and so, I pushed the changes from the test code I was only evaluating but - because of community - I wrapped up and pushed and packaged out.